nrnguyen/steganography/README.md

 ## Instructions

-- You must provide an operation flag to encode (-e) a message or decode (-d) a message.
+- You must provide an operation flag to encode (-e) or decode (-d) a message.
 - An image filename is required as an argument.
 - Input from a file is optional.
 - Output to a file is optional.